Degra02/tors/README.md

 Note: This tool does not access the dark web or retrieve information from onion links.
 It solely manages user-provided associations for easier access to bookmarked sites.

 # Usage
-The `storage.json` file is stored inside `~/.config/tors/storage.json`, so a
+The `storage.json` file must be stored inside `~/.config/tors/storage.json`, so a
-directory has to be created in order for it to work.
+directory and the file have to be created in order for it to work.
+Copy the file [storage.json](./storage.json) to `~/.config/tors` as is.

 This is the help message from the tool
 ```bash